 Pregnant women usually are treated with just heparin because warfarin is dangerous during pregnancy.

-Treatment for DVT using blood thinners usually lasts from 3 to 6 months.
-The following situations may change the length of treatment.
+Treatment for DVT using blood thinners usually lasts for 6 months.
+The following situations may change the length of treatment:

 - If your blood clot occurred after a short-term risk (for example, surgery), your treatment time may be shorter.